-Pursuant to the Astellas Agreement, the Company received from Astellas a one-time, nonrefundable, non-creditable, upfront payment of \$90.0 million during the year ended December 31, 2022.
-Under ASC 808 and ASC 606, the Company determined that both parties are active participants in the activities and are exposed to significant risks and rewards dependent on the success of the development program, and identified four performance obligations under the Astellas Agreement as: (1) performance of services related to the first target program; (2) performance of services related to the third target program; and (4) the Company's estimated future services on the collaboration JSC.
+Pursuant to the Astellas Agreement, the Company received from Astellas a one-time, nonrefundable, noncreditable, upfront payment of \$90.0 million during the year ended December 31, 2022.
+Under ASC 808 and ASC 606, the Company determined that both parties are active participants in the activities and are exposed to significant risks and rewards dependent on the success of the development program, and identified four performance obligations under the Astellas Agreement as: (1) performance of services related to the first target program; (2) performance of services related to the second target program; (3) performance of services related to the third target program; and (4) the Company's estimated future services on the collaboration JSC.
 The transaction price of \$90.0 million was allocated among the performance obligations using the Company's best estimate of the standalone selling price, or SSP, for each of the associated performance obligations.
-Revenue allocated to the three target programs, which totaled \$89.1 million, was being recognized on a proportional performance obligation, revenue allocated to such performance obligation was \$0.9 million, and was being recognized on a proportional performance basis using FTE cost as the basis of measurement, and such effort is expected to be incurred on a relatively consistent basis throughout the term of the Astellas Agreement.
+Revenue allocated to the three target programs, which totaled \$89.1 million, was being recognized on a proportional performance basis, using FTE cost as the basis of measurement, with such performance obligation, revenue allocated to such performance obligation was \$0.9 million, and was being recognized on a proportional performance basis using FTE cost as the basis of measurement, and such effort is expected to be incurred on a relatively consistent basis throughout the term of the Astellas Agreement.